 Internationally, taxing jurisdictions have recognized these failures and commenced a controversial push toward new digital services taxes or DSTs.
 Subnational taxing jurisdictions in the United States face the same issues and are searching for solutions.

 This Article begins by examining the motivations and justifications for digital service taxation at both the international and subnational levels.
 These justifications center on antiquated tax regimes that do not sufficiently capture profit from new business models, particularly business models that rely on valuable data extracted from users in the taxing jurisdiction.

-Next, this Article presents a menu of options for subnational digital service taxation.
+Next, this Article presents options for subnational digital service taxation.
 These options range from slightly modified existing tax regimes to novel approaches that may more appropriately tax digital services, specifically those services that extract and monetize user data.
 This Article also analyzes the constitutional, federal preemption, and sourcing challenges facing subnational digital services taxes.